ODA Spending

 Bilateral Spending

-A large majority of Sweden’s climate-related ODA went to projects supporting adaptation.
+The majority of Sweden’s climate-related ODA went to projects supporting adaptation.
 As a result, there is an emphasis on the overlap between climate adaptation and the use of natural resources, which drives Sweden’s investment in climate-smart agriculture, including forestry and fishing: agriculture received the third-largest share (13%) of climate-related spending in 2022, just behind energy (18%) and environmental protection (22%).
-By comparison, agriculture is the tenth-largest sector of Sweden’s overall bilateral funding (including ODA not related to climate objectives).
+By comparison, agriculture is the 10th largest sector of Sweden’s overall bilateral funding, including ODA not related to climate objectives.

 Multilateral Spending and Commitments